pizzarobotics/pizzarobotics.github.io/index.md

   overlay_filter: "0.5"
   overlay_image: /assets/images/background.jpg
 intro:
-  - excerpt: 'We are ItalianMakers.
+  - excerpt: 'We are Italian Makers.
 We make Robots.
 In Pizza we crust'
 feature_row:
   - image_path: /assets/images/about.jpg
     alt: "about"